 If anyone in your household has participated or reserved a facility with the Tampa Parks and Recreation Department since 2010, you should already have an established household in our system.
 If you are still not sure, you may ask a staff member to check to see if you are in our system.

 Currently, you are required to come in or give any of our facilities a call if you would like to add a family member to your household.
 This is because of the proof of birthdate requirement.

 If you have a family member that is no longer living in your home, you may notify a staff member in person or by phone.
 We will inactivate the member from your household.

 When you log into your Online Account, under the "My Account" tab, and "Change Household Data" you will be able to update your email address, phone number, and emergency contact information.

-Currently, we do not allow patrons to update their address or family member information online.
-To update your address, you will need to provide (2) valid proofs of your residential address that is current, dated in the last 3 months, and either provide it to our staff at any of our facilities, or you can email [email protected] and be sure to indicate "Address Change/Update" in the email subject line.
+Currently, once an account is created, we do not allow patrons to update their address or family member information online.
+To update your address, you will need to provide (2) valid proofs of your residential address that is current, dated in the last 3 months, and either provide it to our staff at any of our facilities, or you can submit an Online Request.

 - Get information quickly and easily